 “Gives me a chance to bond with other single fathers.
 Bring our children… It’s mostly dads and their kids,” Robb explains.

 But as much as Hot Wheels may fuel Robb’s relationship with his son, it wasn’t fatherhood that started his collection, but the nostalgia for his own childhood.

 “Mostly, I collect because it reminds me of my childhood,” he explains.
 “Back in 1995 Treasure Hunts came out and I could never find one.
 Eventually, when I started making more money with my job, I started to go after them just because I couldn’t find them when I was younger.”

 Not only can collectors ride Hot Wheels down memory lane, but also extend it with memories which were once only dreams.
-A chance for a wholehearted: “This one is for my younger self.”
+Collecting is a chance for a wholehearted: “This one is for my younger self.”